huggingface/blog/bertin.md

 </figure>

 In addition to the tasks above, we also trained the [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta) model on the SQUAD dataset, achieving exact match 50.96 and F1 68.74 (sequence length 128).
-A full evaluation of this task is still pending.

 Results for PAWS-X seem surprising given the large differences in performance across models, unlike other tasks.
 We retrained all models several times and results were consistent.
 A similar problem was found for XNLI-512, where many models achieved a very poor accuracy of 0.3333 on a first run (and even a second, in the case of BSC-BNE).
 This suggests fine-tuning an be unstable for some datasets under the batch size limitations of the hardware used for fine-tuning.
 Increasing the batch size would likely help solving the training instability, however, this was not feasible within the project schedule.
 For example, runtime for XNLI-512 was ~19h per model and increasing the batch size without reducing sequence length was not possible on a single K80 GPU.